Danny Houghton

 Danny Houghton (born 25 September 1988) is a former English rugby league footballer who played as a for Hull FC in the Super League.
-Born in Kingston upon Hull, he has played his entire career for his hometown club, and represented the England Knights internationally.
+Born in Kingston upon Hull, he has played his entire career for his hometown club, and had recently come back to the game after retirement to play for Leigh miners, and has represented the England Knights internationally.

 Background

 Houghton was born in Kingston upon Hull, Humberside, England.